-In the 1950s, the architect Le Corbusier signs an autograph.
+In the 1950s, the architect Le Corbusier signed an autograph.

-Le Corbusier's autograph to an admirer (loose sheet from the book “Le Corbusier, dessins”).
-The first word has not been deciphered.
+Le Corbusier's autograph for an admirer (loose page from the book "Le Corbusier, dessins").
+The first word was not deciphered.

 A leaf.